adamfortuna/adamfortuna-v4/source/articles/2006-02-20-programming-update.markdown

 I've been reading quite a lot more lately, the above quote being one I just started tonight.
 Good break when you've hit a snag in a project and need to clear your head a little.
 Development on personal projects is going pretty well too.
 The most annoying part though is that I'm trying to do things the _right_ way in a language I've never used before; which makes development agonizingly slow at times.
 Lots of time reading the documentation and googling for examples, let me tell you.
 But when it works it's a great feeling.

 Database design is complete for phase 1, which will not include anywhere near all the features I have planned, but enough to build off.
 Not really putting a timeframe on the project as whole, just as long as I keep working on it I'm content.
 Eventually I'll snap a picture of my sticky-note/whiteboard of the sitemap/structure; once I get a new camera.
-This thursday there's a Ruby On Rails meeting at the [Orlando Java Users Group](http://www.orlandojug.org/) all of us at work are going to check out too, so looking forward to that boosting my motivation a notch or two.
+This Thursday there's a Ruby On Rails meeting at the [Orlando Java Users Group](http://www.orlandojug.org/) all of us at work are going to check out too, so looking forward to that boosting my motivation a notch or two.